ROCm/AMDMIGraphX/doc/src/driver.rst

     /opt/rocm/bin/rocprof --hip-trace --roctx-trace --flush-rate 1ms --timestamp on -d <OUTPUT_PATH> --obj-tracking on /opt/rocm/bin/migraphx-driver roctx <ONNX_FILE> <MIGRAPHX_OPTIONS>

-After `rocprof` is run, the output directory will contain trace information for HIP and ROCTX in seperate `.txt` files.
+After `rocprof` is run, the output directory will contain trace information for HIP, HCC and ROCTX in seperate `.txt` files.
 To understand the interactions between API calls, it is recommended to utilize `roctx.py` helper script as desribed in :ref:`dev/tools:rocTX` section.

 .. include:: ./driver/compile.rst